jolibrain/deepdetect/README.md

 ##### XGBoost Dependencies

 None outside of C++ compiler and make
-- CUDA 8 or 7.5 is recommended for GPU mode.
+- CUDA 8 is recommended for GPU mode.

 #### Tensorflow Dependencies